jmcook1186/biosnicar-py/README.md

 ### Running the code

-The model driver and all the core source code can be found in `/src`.
+The model driver and all the core source code can be found in `/src/biosnicar`.
 From the top level directory (`~/BioSNICAR_GO_PY`), run:

-`python ./src/snicar_driver.py`
+`python ./src/biosnicar/snicar_driver.py`

 This will run the model with all the default settings.
 The user will see a list of output values printed to the console and a spectral albedo plot appear in a separate window.
 The code can also be run in an interactive session (Jupyter/iPython) in which case the relevant data and figure will appear in the interactive console.

 Most users will want to experiment with changing input parameters.
 This is achieved by adjusting the values in the config file `inputs.yaml`.
 The nature of each parameter is described in in-line annotations to guide the user.
 Invalid combinations of values will be rejected by our error-checking code.
 Most users should have no reason to modify any other file in this repository except for the those in `inputs.yaml`.

 More complex applications of the model code, for example model inversions, field/model comparisons etc are included under `/experiments`, with details provided in that module's own README.

-We have also maintained a separate version of the BioSNICAR codebase that uses a "functional" prorgamming style rather than the object-oriented approach taken here.
-We refer to this as BioSNICAR Classic and it is available in the `classic` branch of this repository. it might be useful for people already familiar with FORTRAN or Matblab implementations from previous literature.
-The two branches are entirely equivalent int heir simulations but very different in their programmign style.
+We have also maintained a separate version of the BioSNICAR codebase that uses a "functional" programming style rather than the object-oriented approach taken here.
+We refer to this as BioSNICAR Classic and it is available in the `classic` branch of this repository. it might be useful for people already familiar with FORTRAN or Matlab implementations from previous literature.
+The two branches are entirely equivalent in their simulations but very different in their programming style.
 The object oriented approach is preferred because it is more Pythonic, more flexible and easier to debug.

 #### Choosing Inputs